betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_content_metadata.md

     - Personal productivity and sustainability

 ### RSS update
-This is used to set thee date for RSS update in format yyyy-mm-dd.
+This is used to set the date for RSS update in format yyyy-mm-dd.

+The BSSw.io site automatically generates an RSS feed.
+Currently, it is capped at the 10 most recent items (we can change this with help of our frontend partners, should we need to).
+The rule is to use the newer of the Publication Date (within the article) or the RSS Date (in the article metadata).

+Please note that if you edit an article and don't change the Publication Date or the RSS Date, the RSS feed will not change.
+This what you'd typically want to do for minor updates, corrections, etc.

+If you want the article to reappear in the RSS feed, as if it were newly published, set the RSS Date metadata tag to the current date (or an appropriate near-future date).

 ````
 RSS update: 2020-12-17
 ````